Black M: Centenary of the Battle of Verdun

-In May 2016, Black M was invited to sing at the celebration of the centenary of the Battle of Verdun (300,000 dead, 400,000 wounded) by the socialist municipality, but he was the subject of criticism for the indecency of the arrival of this rapper at the commemoration of this historic battle, asking for the cancellation of the concert first on the part of the right, the National Rally and other personalities.
-He is criticized for lyrics to songs from Sexion d'Assaut anti-French ("conne de France", "moi aussi je baiserai la France" in 2010, and "ce pays de kouffar"), or homophobic ("il est grand temps que les pédés périssent”in 2006), even if for the latter, the LGBT community centre considers the controversy closed in 2011 after Sexion d'Assaut amended by collaborating with associations fighting against homophobia.
-Le Figaro criticizes the very relevance of a festive event of any kind to commemorate the death of 300,000 people.
+In May 2016, Black M was invited to sing at the celebration of the centenary of the Battle of Verdun (300,000 dead, 400,000 wounded) by the socialist municipality, but he was the subject of criticism for the indecency of the arrival of this rapper at the commemoration of this historic battle, leading to demands for the cancellation of the concert first on the part of the right, the National Rally and other personalities.
+He was criticized for lyrics to songs from Sexion d'Assaut anti-French ("conne de France", "moi aussi je baiserai la France" in 2010, and "ce pays de kouffar"), or homophobic ("il est grand temps que les pédés périssent”in 2006), even if for the latter, the LGBT community centre considered the controversy closed in 2011 after Sexion d'Assaut amended by collaborating with associations fighting against homophobia.
+The conservative newspaper Le Figaro questioned the very relevance of a festive event of any kind to commemorate the death of 300,000 people.
 On 9 May 2016, the rapper invited his detractors to come and see him: "Whether they like my music or not: we're going to have fun".
 The President of the Republic, François Hollande declared on 17 May 2016: "This initiative was after the ceremony, so that young people can have a festive moment".

 The town hall canceled the concert on the grounds of the risk of disturbing public order following the controversy and a "surge of hatred and racism", the mayor having been physically threatened by appeals and considering himself let down by the government.
-The Secretary of State for Veterans Affairs, Jean-Marc Todeschini, declares on television that the cancellation of the Black M concert is "a first step towards totalitarianism, towards fascism".
-In reaction, Black M unexpectedly evokes his grandfather, a Senegalese Tirailleur, who fought during the Second World War, he deplores the “hate speech”.
-He evokes the pride he had to participate in a concert linked to the commemoration of the Battle of Verdun.
-A debate opens on this subject.
-According to Libération, on 21 May 2016, Lamarana Amadou, president of the Association of the Children of Senegalese Riflemen in Guinea "certifies" that Alpha Diallo "(the true identity of Black M)" is the grandson of the ex-combatant: Alfa Mamoudou Diallo ”,“ fighter of the Second World War”.
-Le Monde then publishes a document which concerns a 1st class soldier named Alfa Diallo who served well in the 14th Senegalese infantry regiment and was repatriated to the free zone after being captured by the German army.
+The Secretary of State for Veterans Affairs, Jean-Marc Todeschini, declared on television that the cancellation of the Black M concert was "a first step towards totalitarianism, towards fascism".
+In reaction, Black M evoked his grandfather, a Senegalese Tirailleur, who fought during the Second World War and deplored the “hate speech” he received.
+He expressed his pride in participating in a concert linked to the commemoration of the Battle of Verdun.
+According to Libération, on 21 May 2016, Lamarana Amadou, president of the Association of the Children of Senegalese Riflemen in Guinea confirmed that Alpha Diallo (the true identity of Black M) is the grandson of the ex-combattant Alfa Mamoudou Diallo “fighter of the Second World War”.
+Le Monde then published a document which concerns a 1st class soldier named Alfa Diallo who served well in the 14th Senegalese infantry regiment and was repatriated to the free zone after being captured by the German army.

 Black M responded to this controversy a few months later by unveiling his new single "Je suis chez moi".